January 2025

 This is primarily of interest to *astrologically* minded folks.
 See URL for more info…

-πŸŒ• Full Moon (Bitter Moon)
+πŸŒ• Super Full Moon (Bitter)

 Brr!
 The December full moon is also known as the Ice Moon, Snow Moon, Long Nights Moon, and my favorite (from the Cree), Frost Exploding Trees Moon

-Saturday December 21Sunday December 22
+Saturday December 13Sunday December 14

 Ursids Meteor Shower